 2. Push Your Feet Into the Pads

-Your legs drive most of the rowing motion.
+In truth, your legs drive most of the rowing motion.
 Sure, your torso and arms pull, but they work from the momentum coming from your legs.
 To make sure you’re driving from your whole legs, not just your quads, start your row by pushing your feet into the pads.

 Remember to keep the proper order and rhythm to your row — your seat and the rower handle should move at the same pace while your legs are working, and that initial push shouldn’t find your upper body in a more prone position than when you started.